ErikHartman/FK-RFdiffusion/README.md

 # FK-RFdiffusion

-![](rfd_fk.png)

 Feynman-Kac guided protein design using RFdiffusion.
 This package implements particle filtering to optimize design objectives during the diffusion process.

+> **Disclaimer:**  We are currently working on making FK-RFdiffusion easily accessible through improved documentation, package-managing and Colab notebooks.
+For now, follow the instructions below to install FK-RFdiffusion locally by cloning the repo.

+![](rfd_fk.png)

 ## Overview

-FK-RFdiffusion extends [RFdiffusion](https://github.com/RosettaCommons/RFdiffusion) with Feynman-Kac particle filtering for guided protein design.
-Instead of blind sampling, it guides the generative process toward desired properties like:
+FK-RFdiffusion extends [RFdiffusion](https://github.com/RosettaCommons/RFdiffusion) with [Feynman-Kac particle filtering](https://arxiv.org/abs/2501.06848) for guided protein design.
+Instead of blind sampling, it guides the generative process toward desired properties.

-- **Binding affinity** (interface ΔG)
-- **Secondary structure**
-- **Sequence properties**

-The method uses multiple particles that are resampled based on reward functions evaluated during the diffusion trajectory.

 ## Installation

-### 1. Set up RFdiffusion Environment

-First, follow the [RFdiffusion installation instructions](https://github.com/RosettaCommons/RFdiffusion) to set up the base environment.

-### 2. Clone this repository with submodules
+### 1. Clone this repository with submodules

 ```bash
 git clone --recursive https://github.com/YOUR_USERNAME/fk-rfdiffusion.git